cepehbkui/vault-docker/README.md

 # vault-docker
-install vault in docker with saving settings in dir
+Install vault in docker with saving settings in dir

+after start containers , execute the following commands inside the container vault operator init save seal keys and root token